 Already a tough game against a tough competitor, the Sunday Night Football broadcast could be a tough listen with many reiterations of horror stories from the infamous draft of 2017.

 Not that the Bears played outright poorly, but clearly they didn’t play well enough from players down to coaches to earn it.
 Attention turns now to what the future holds for the team.

 Another win for the Bears and the playoff hopes stay alive while a loss brings an end to all the good vibes in Chicago for 2019.

-The first of our quarterly NFL rankings straight from the hosts of WARR’s All-32 podcast.
+The third of our quarterly NFL rankings straight from the hosts of WARR’s All-32 podcast.

 Somehow, someway the Bears have become a somewhat dangerous team, which is a miracle based on their mainly dismal season.